informal-org/informal/appy/templates/docs/tutorial.md

 You'll learn how to:
 * Use array programming and pattern matching to reduce boilerplate code.
 * Write declarative code that favors plain data over abstractions.
 * Use functions to boost expressiveness throughout the language.
 * Incrementally add gradual typing to add structure to your program.
-* Replace regex with a declarative patterns for common parsing tasks.
+* Replace regex with declarative patterns for common parsing tasks.
 * Get 4-16x the performance with seamless concurrency.
 * Simplify refactoring without breaking compatibility or requiring cascading changes.
 * Manage errors in a resilient way.
 * Extend and adapt the language to suit your needs.